Polcsi/company-information-java/frontend/README.md

 # Frontend documentation

-This is a React Application which collect company and employees information
+This is a React **Frontend** Application which collect company and employees information.
+You can find the documentation of the backend [here](../backend/README.md).

 Application seperated six pages: